 - 2. The PTMn output pin is controlled only by the PTMnAF flag - 3.
-The output pin is reset to its initial state by a PTnON bit rising edge - 4.
-The 10-bit PTM maximum counter value is 0x3FF - 5. n=0 or 0~1 is dependent upon which device is selected
+The output pin is reset to its initial state by a PTnON bit rising edge

-Compare Match Output Mode - PTnCCLR=1
+Compare Match Output Mode - PTnCCLR=1 (n=0~1)

 Note: 1.
 With PTnCCLR=1, a Comparator A match will clear the counter